The Era of Iron

 The Ease of Casting

-The invention of the blast furnace made it possible for Victorian manufacturers to melt large quantities of iron alloy into a liquid state, so it could be poured into molds and shaped into any imaginable form.
-As a result, ornate iron staircases were made accessible to middle-class townhouse owners as well as speculative builders and landlords who wanted to give their urban rowhouses an air of distinction at an affordable price.
+Victorian manufacturers used blast furnaces to melt iron alloy down to a liquid state.
+Then, they poured the liquid metal into molds that formed the intricate details of iron staircases.
+This lowered costs for middle-class townhouse owners, as well as speculative builders and landlords who wanted to give their urban rowhouses an air of affordable distinction.

 Modular Assembly

-Box-style newels (and the railings to which they were attached) were molded in segments—the finial or cap, side panels, and collar.
-The “ready to assemble” unit would be shipped in parts and joined on site with the use of bolts, screws, and bars.
-Any seams, screws, and bolt heads were then painted over, sealing out water and giving the newels the appearance of a single, solid unit.
+Box-style newels, and the railings they were attached to, got molded in segments: the finial or cap, side panels, and collar.
+That made it easier to transport them from the factory.
+The “ready to assemble” units were shipped in parts and joined on-site with bolts, screws, and bars.
+Workers then painted over the seams, screws, and bolt heads to make the newel look seamless.

 Architectural Accessories